Disclosure process in British Scouting Overseas

 - Complete the Local Disclosure Check Form to show that you've applied for a local disclosure.

 - When you receive the local disclosure, provide details on the Local Disclosure Check Form (you'll need to have a digital image of the document ready to upload; if the law in your country of residence does not permit copying of disclosures, make sure you provide sufficient information on the contents of the documents and full details of the issuing body).

-- The Scout Information Centre at UKHQ will:
+- The Scout Support Centre at UKHQ will:

 - Update Compass

 - Notify the Appointments Secretary when the local disclosure process is complete

 You'll receive email acknowledgments of the information you upload but you can also check progress.
 You'll need to register (a one-off process) at the Support Portal.
 You'll need an email address and a password of your choice.
 Once you've done this, you can log in and check on your applications.

 Renewal of disclosure checks

 You must renew all disclosure checks, both DBS and local, at intervals of not more than five years.